Phil Hartman: Murder

-The police stated Hartman's death was caused by "domestic discord" between the couple.
-A friend said Brynn "had trouble controlling her anger....
-She got attention by losing her temper".
+The LAPD stated Hartman's death was caused by "domestic discord" between the couple.
 A neighbor of the Hartmans told a CNN reporter that the couple had marital problems.
-Yet actor Steve Guttenberg said they had been "a very happy couple, and they always had the appearance of being well-balanced".
+Yet actor Steve Guttenberg said they had been "a very happy couple and they always had the appearance of being well-balanced".

-Brynn's brother, Gregory Omdahl, filed a wrongful death lawsuit in 1999 against both Pfizer, the manufacturer of Zoloft, and her child's psychiatrist, Arthur Sorosky, who had provided samples of the antidepressant to Brynn.
-Phil Hartman's friend and former SNL colleague Jon Lovitz has accused Hartman's then-NewsRadio co-star Andy Dick of reintroducing Brynn to cocaine, causing her to relapse and suffer a nervous breakdown.
-Dick claims to have known nothing of her condition.
-Lovitz later said he no longer blamed Dick for Hartman's murder, but in 2006, Lovitz claimed Dick approached him at a restaurant and said, "I put the Phil Hartman hex on you; you're the next one to die."
+Brynn's brother, Gregory Omdahl, filed a wrongful death lawsuit in 1999 against both Pfizer, the manufacturer of Zoloft, and his sister's psychiatrist, Arthur Sorosky, who had provided samples of the antidepressant to Brynn.
+Pfizer later settled the lawsuit without an admission of any wrongdoing.
+Hartman's friend and former SNL colleague Jon Lovitz has accused Hartman's NewsRadio co-star Andy Dick of reintroducing Brynn to cocaine, causing her to relapse and suffer a nervous breakdown.
+Dick claimed to have known nothing of her condition.
+Lovitz later said he no longer blamed Dick for Hartman's murder but in 2006, Lovitz claimed Dick had approached him at a restaurant and said, "I put the Phil Hartman hex on you.
+You're the next one to die."
 Lovitz then had him ejected from the restaurant.
-The following year at the Laugh Factory comedy club in Los Angeles, Lovitz and Dick had another argument, with Lovitz slamming Dick's head into the bar.
+The following year at the Laugh Factory comedy club in Los Angeles, Lovitz and Dick had another argument with Lovitz slamming Dick's head into the bar.
 Dick asserted he was not at fault in relation to Hartman's death.